emptypockets-dev/create-hubspot-project/README.md

 ## Next steps

-- add `hubspot.config.yml` file to .gitignore so that it doesn't get shared
+- add `hubspot.config.yml` to .gitignore
-- add `css/styles.css` to your base layout
+- add `css/styles.css` to your `templates/layouts/base.html` file
-- import `module.css` in `module.js` files if you want PostCSS to process them
+- Add `import "./module.css"` in `module.js` files if you want PostCSS to process them

 ## License